takuoka/Dribbble-GIF-bot/README.md

 ## if you want to use this
-Please write `config/config.exs` to use "ExTwitter" like below.
+Please add `config/config.exs` to use "ExTwitter" like below.

 ``` elixir
 use Mix.Config